sarah-cic-uk/Code-the-Future/session-4/layouts.md

   - `order: 0 || [number]` helps add an ordering of the items
   - `align-self: auto || stretch || flex-start || flex-end || center || baseline` for aligning individual flex items
   - `flex-grow: 0 || [number]`, `flex-basis: auto || [length]`, `flex-shrink: 1 || [number]` change the size of the flex items
-- For more information, checkout <a href='https://css-tricks.com/snippets/css/a-guide-to-flexbox/' target='_blank'>Complete Guide to CSS Flexbox</a>
+- For more information, checkout <a href='https://css-tricks.com/snippets/css/a-guide-to-flexbox/' target='_blank' title="Complete Guide to CSS Flexbox">Complete Guide to CSS Flexbox</a>

 ### CSS Grid